tarwn/lessthandot-hugo/blogs/content/posts/2010-06-08-the-sql-server-backup-foundation-of-any.md

 GO
 ```

-Looking into the statement, we have several options to make our backups, &#8220;smart&#8221;.
+Looking into the statement, we have several options to make our backups, “smart”.
 One method that is extremely useful in DR is the COPY\_ONLY option.
 By using the COPY\_ONLY option, we can create full backups of a database without affecting the LSN order in other backup strategies.
 This is a powerful option given the need to get backups offsite while we are using backup strategies locally for other things.

 Crude but effective copy methods with batch files, .NET development and even manual efforts can also be used for moving the existing backup files.
 Automating these tasks is always a key operation to put into place.
 Backup/Restore operations take time and the time of a DBA is expensive when you consider all the tasks we need to cover in our day-to-day operations.
 Later, we will go over a proven automated strategy and feature in SQL Server.